haziz1983/cognitive-social-crm/README.md

 The application requires the following software to be installed locally.

 1. [Node (6.9+)](https://nodejs.org): Application runtime environment, download and install the package.
-1. [Angular CLI (6.1.1)](https://www.npmjs.com/package/@angular/cli): A CLI for Angular applications, installed with: `npm install -g @angular/cli`.
+2. [Angular CLI (6.1.1)](https://www.npmjs.com/package/@angular/cli): A CLI for Angular applications, installed with: `npm install -g @angular/cli`.
-1. [Angular (6.1.0)](https://angular.io): Angular will be added as a dependency of client in `package.json` when setting up client using `Angular cli`.
+3. [Angular (6.1.0)](https://angular.io): Angular will be added as a dependency of client in `package.json` when setting up client using `Angular cli`.
-1. [Express (4.16.3)](https://expressjs.com): Express will be added as a dependency in `package.json` for server.
+4. [Express (4.16.3)](https://expressjs.com): Express will be added as a dependency in `package.json` for server.

 > If you have Angular CLI already installed.
 Please read the upgrade instructions for Angular CLI when you upgrade the software.

-Run the following command, from the application folder, to install both the client and server dependencies.
+Using Git Bash, run the following command, from the application folder, to install both the client and server dependencies.

 ```
-$ npm run app-install
+$ npm run install
 ```

-> NOTE: Currently Windows OS is not supported

 ### 3. Twitter requirements